As software gets more complex over time, it becomes harder to change, slowing the rate of development.

 New functionality should be able to be added to a system through the creation of new classes rather than the modification of existing ones.

 Software should use interchangeable parts.
-Any usage of a subclass should be able to be substituted for its superclass.
+Any usage of a superclass should be able to be substituted with its subclass.

 Classes should depend on abstract rather than concrete classes.
 Concrete classes should not interact with other concrete classes when possible.